shengjiex98/docs/run.sh.md

 * `.` indicates the current folder.
 We use `.` to reduce the ambiguity when refering to an executable/normal file.
 For example, we used the system utility `cp` above to copy a file.
 But what if we want to reference a file, in the current folder, that also has the name `cp`?
 Then we will use `./cp` to make clear we are referencing the file in the current folder.

+Following the discussion above, when we want to run our customized `run.sh` script, it is important that we add the `.`, i.e. we use
+`./run.sh` instead of `run.sh`.
+This is because when we call an application, the system goes to a set of locations where applications are often installed to look for the application we call.
+Since our `run.sh` executable is not part of the system, it cannot find it unless we provide an explicit path (like what we did when we called `RDP.out`).